Hashimoto’s: Your Body Is Not Supposed To Destroy Itself Right?

 7. Hey all my thyroid peroxidase level is 5737 is this something that is crazy high or is this common … I have Lyme disease to top it all off!!
 Had a recent seizure and mycologic seizures then after…. anyone experience this??

-8. blank Paula Schmidt says
+8. Paula Schmidt says

 I have been diagnosed with…Multi nodules non toxic goiter, TPO test 900…Hashimoto disease.